ugho16/rond-authz.github.io/pages/docs.md

 ---
 layout: page
 title: Documentation
-description: Learn all about Rond, the open source for security enformcement.
+description: Learn all about Rönd, the open source for security enforcement.
 Browse the documentation and find out all the secrets.
 permalink: /docs/
 ---